Schools confront more polarization with mask rules for fall

 “It’s sad (wearing masks) has become so divisive that we’ve put our political thoughts and feelings above what experts say,” she said.

-Associated Press Medical Writer Lindsey Tanner contributed to this story.
+Associated Press writers Andrew DeMillo and Lindsey Tanner and contributed to this story.